Corinne Beuzelin

 YOU AND I, WORKING TOGETHER

-If you feel you want to deal with a specific issue only, over a set time, then we can agree on a number of sessions from the beginning.
-This can be reviewed closer to our ending date and if you feel you want more time and more sessions that's absolutely fine.
+If you prefer to focus on a specific issue within a set timeframe, we can agree on a number of sessions from the start.
+This can always be reviewed as we go along, and if you feel you’d benefit from more time, we can extend the work together.

 So what's next ?